Our use of subcontractors in apprenticeships statement

 This statement covers the activity for which the University is funded by the Education & Skills Funding Agency (ESFA) for sub-contracted provision.
 It applies to our use of subcontractors in apprenticeships in the 2023/24 funding year.

 This statement is a mandatory requirement of the ESFA funding rules.
 Our approach has been developed in line with the ESFA funding rules.

 The University of the West of England, Bristol is committed to ‘working with employers and our further education partners in line with our practice-led approach, with a commitment to deliver excellence for apprentices and employers, meeting industry needs and generating new opportunities for individuals and society to excel’.
 (UWE Bristol Strategy 2030)

 Most of our apprenticeship delivery is carried out by the University.
 However, some of our delivery is partly carried out by subcontractors.
 We do this in agreement with the employer and where this enhances our delivery.
 At all times the University leads the employer relationship.

-The University has a set of supply chain fees that are agreed with our partners to form our sub-contracted apprenticeship provision.
+The University has a set of subcontractor fees that are agreed with our partners to form our sub-contracted apprenticeship provision.
 Fees and charges are negotiated annually and reviewed regularly alongside robust sub-contracting reviews and due diligence processes.
 Sub-contracting is reviewed based on scope, size and value of provision to meet the employer’s needs.

 The University always seeks to secure value for money in our subcontracting pricing for the employer.
-We charge at cost for and employer delivered knowledge skills or behaviour.
+We charge at cost for employer delivered knowledge skills or behaviour.
 The cost of subcontracting management, including quality monitoring and assurance is included within the overall price of delivery and forms part of our standard fees.

 Use of subcontractors